 About the Artist

-Known for his multi-genre interests, Claude Sim has shared the stage with fiddler Eileen Ivers, Warren Haynes (Allman Brothers Band, Gov't Mule), rock band Guster, and with the iconic Denver band Devotchka, both live and on their album 100 Lovers.
-He performed as a duo with banjo master Béla Fleck on a 2014 Colorado tour, culminating at the Telluride Bluegrass Festival.
+Known for his multi-genre interests, Sim’s jazz album Time With You presents a collection of standards from the American Songbook.
+Trumpeter Greg Gisbert (Wynton Marsalis, Clark Terry sideman) is a featured artist on the record.
+Sim has performed with Hamilton star Leslie Odom Jr. and Odom’s jazz quintet as guest soloist, and has shared the stage with Irish American fiddler Eileen Ivers, Warren Haynes (Allman Brothers Band, Gov't Mule), rock band Guster, and with iconic Denver rock band Devotchka, both live and on the album 100 Lovers.
+He performed as a duo with GRAMMY award-winning artist and banjo master Béla Fleck on a 2014 Colorado tour, culminating at the Telluride Bluegrass Festival.

 Sim is a member of the Aaron Walker Band, specializing in exploring original modern and standard Gypsy jazz.
 The ensemble collaborates with today’s elite string jazz artists including guitarists Joscho Stephan, Gonzalo Bergara, and jazz violinists Tim Kliphuis and Jason Anick.